Laniakea-elixir-it/Documentation/source/user_documentation/galaxy/vpn_deployments.rst

 Applications deploy under VPN
 =============================

-Laniakea provides the possibility to deploy its applications as VPN isolated environments usin just private networks.
+Laniakea provides the possibility to deploy its applications as VPN isolated environments using just private networks.

 Indeed the access is grant only through VPN authentication, using the same Laniakea credentials.